-In the United Kingdom, the 2011 Census, including regional totals for Scotland and Northern Ireland, suggested a slight Jewish population increase, from 266,740 in 2001 to 271,259 in 2011 (+1.69%) (United Kingdom Office for National Statistics 2002 and 2012, United Kingdom National Records of Scotland NRS 2011, Miller et al. 1996, Kosmin and Waterman 2002, Graham et al. 2007, Graham and Waterman 2005 and 2007, Voas 2007, Graham and Vulkan 2007, Graham 2013a and 2013b, Boyd and Staetsky 2013, Graham and Caputo 2015, Staetsky and Boyd 2015).
+In the United Kingdom, the national Census, including regional totals for Scotland and Northern Ireland, suggested a slight Jewish population increase, from 266,740 in 2001 to 271,259 in 2011 (+1.69%) (United Kingdom Office for National Statistics 2002, 2012, United Kingdom National Records of Scotland NRS 2011, Miller et al. 1996, Kosmin and Waterman 2002, Graham et al. 2007, Graham and Waterman 2005, 2007, Voas 2007, Graham and Vulkan 2007, Graham 2013a, 2013b, Boyd and Staetsky 2013, Graham and Caputo 2015, Staetsky and Boyd 2015).
 The 2001 national population Census included a voluntary question on religion for the first time since the nineteenth century and apparently somewhat underestimated the Jewish population, especially in areas inhabited by the more religious sectors of UK Jewry (Graham 2011).
 In 2011, the response rate significantly increased in those areas (Graham et al. 2012).
-Those who did not report a religion nationally rose from 23% in 2001 to 32% in 2011, but in view of the organized Jewish community's encouragement to participate in the Census, Jewish population was probably less affected by the increase in no religion and not reported.
+Those who did not report a religion nationally rose from 23% in 2001 to 32% in 2011, but in view of the organized Jewish community's encouragement to participate in the Census, Jewish population was probably less affected by an increase in no religion and not reported.
 Mainstream British Jewry is aging, but the higher participation of Haredi Jews in the Census is reflected in a rejuvenating age composition, with an absolute increase of 3% in the percentage under age 15 and a 1% decrease in the percentage age 65 and over.
 Vital statistics routinely collected by the Board of Deputies of British Jews Community Research Unit on the annual number of Jewish births were quite consistent with the Census returns.
-A reversal has occurred in recent years from a long negative to a positive balance of Jewish births and deaths (The Board of Deputies of British Jews, Community Research Unit 2005, Vulkan 2012, Casale Mashiah 2018).
-Intermarriage was on the rise, too, though at moderate levels compared with most other European and Western countries, from 11% of all couples in 1965-69 to 26% in 2010-13 (Graham 2016 and 2018).
-Synagogue membership in the UK significantly decreased over time (Casale Mashiah and Boyd 2017).
+A reversal occurred in recent years from a long negative to a positive balance of Jewish births and deaths (The Board of Deputies of British Jews, Community Research Unit 2005, Vulkan 2012, Casale Mashiah 2018).
+Intermarriage was on the rise, too, though at moderate levels compared with most other European and Western countries, from 11% of all couples in 1965-69 to 26% in 2010-13 (Graham 2016, 2018).
+The 2018 FRA survey found that intermarriage had significantly decreased among those under age 50 versus those over the same age (DellaPergola and Staetsky 2020).
+At the same time, synagogue membership in the UK significantly decreased over time (Casale Mashiah and Boyd 2017).
 In 2016, 79,597 Jewish households across the UK held synagogue membership, against 92,653 in 1995.
 While total Jewish households declined from 147,349 in 2001 to 141,503 in 2016, the number of synagogues actually increased from 328 in 1983 to 454 in 2016.
 The denominational balance also significantly shifted.
 Between 2010 and 2016, synagogue membership declined by 7.5% for the Central Orthodox, 4.1% for the Reform, 9.1% for the Liberal, and 21.4% for the Sephardi; membership increased by 15.5% for the Masorti, and by 18.4% for the Strictly Orthodox.
-Jewish education was growing, confirming the growing impact of the Haredi sector on the Jewish birth rate (Staetsky and Boyd 2016).
-Allowing also for some immigration, we upwardly revised our estimate the UK's core Jewish population at 292,000 in 2019-the fifth largest Jewish community in the world.
+Jewish education was growing, confirming the growing impact of the Haredi sector on the Jewish birth rate (Graham, Staetsky and Boyd 2014, Staetsky and Boyd 2016).
+It is too early to assess any possible consequences of the 2020 Brexit for the UK economy and migration balance.
+Provisionally allowing for some incoming and outgoing migration, we assessed the UK's core Jewish population at 292,000 in 2020-the fifth largest Jewish community in the world.